Christmas time is biscuit time - Valuable alternatives for your recipes

-Advent hour, baking biscuits, relaxing - it's hard to avoid snacking during the Christmas season!
-A domino here, a gingerbread there - in no time at all the biscuit plate is empty and your conscience is calling.
-This doesn't have to be the case, because with a few simple tricks you can save a few calories when baking and even unhealthy ingredients can easily be replaced by healthier varieties.
+Advent, baking biscuits, relaxing - it's hard to avoid snacking at Christmas time!
+A domino here, a gingerbread there - in no time at all, the plate of biscuits is empty and your conscience starts to kick in.
+That doesn't have to be the case, because with a few simple tricks you can save a few calories when baking.
 But do the biscuits still taste good?
-We don't think there's any compromise on taste.
-Just try it out for yourself. 🙂
+We don't think it compromises on flavour.
+Just try it out for yourself 🙂

 Instead of sugar...

-A look at the list of ingredients shows that many Christmas baking recipes require large amounts of sugar.
-In most cases, this amount can be reduced.
-In most cases, you can omit up to a quarter of the ingredients without this being very noticeable in terms of taste.
-However, it is even healthier to replace cane sugar with natural alternatives.
+A glance at the list of ingredients shows that many Christmas baking recipes require large amounts of sugar.
+This amount can usually be reduced.
+In most cases, you can omit up to a quarter of the ingredients without this being very noticeable in terms of flavour.
+However, it is even healthier if you replace the cane sugar with natural alternatives.
 Coconut blossom sugar and date sugar have the advantage that they can replace conventional household sugar in a one-to-one ratio.
-Fruit pulp can also bring a natural sweetness to the recipe.
+Fruit pulp can also add a natural sweetness to the recipe.
 Although it contains a lot of fructose, it also contains nutrients and fibre.
-However, the liquid added to the dough may have to be reduced.
+However, the amount of liquid added to the dough may need to be reduced.
 This is also the case with honey.
-Besides sugar, honey contains healthy nutrients, anti-inflammatory enzymes and antioxidants.
-Agave syrup and maple syrup can also replace table sugar, but they have a stronger sweetening power.
-Want to learn more about sugar?
+In addition to sugar, honey contains other nutrients, anti-inflammatory enzymes and antioxidants.
+Agave syrup and maple syrup can also replace household sugar, but have a stronger sweetening power.
+Want to find out more about sugar?
 Then read our article Sweet addictor?
 Interesting facts about sugar by.

 Instead of butter...